Master of Theology

 In 2011, Van also authored two books: The Art of Not Disappearing (River Publishing, UK), and in 2011-2012, while living in Bangkok, he wrote his second book, The Art of Not Getting Lost on the Way Home.
 This was prior to joining the staff at the Alphacrucis College.

 Adam began his working career as a spraypainter and from there moved into ministry as a youth pastor then an associate pastor at Riverlands Christian Church in Penrith.
 Then at the age of 25 he felt called to study theology at Southern Cross College (now AC); this continued through an honours degree up to a Doctorate of Ancient History at Macquarie University.
-He is married to Rachel and has a daughter named Sophia and son named Alexander.
+He is married to Rachel and has a daughter named Sophia and two sons, Alexander, and Sebastian.

 Units offered as part of this Award: